Employee Recognition Letters: 6 Examples and Templates

 Now that you have a feel for what employee recognition letters should look like, you can easily modify our templates — or start from scratch to create the perfect personalized letter.

-Using specific metrics, project timelines or feedback can help personalize the recognition letters.
+Using specific metrics, project timelines or feedback can help personalize your message.
 Using details is what takes a letter from a generic, canned message to a heartfelt thank-you, and can help employees feel appreciated and valued for their specific contributions.

-This one should be a no-brainer: Keep the message positive in recognition letters.
+This one may sound like a no-brainer, but it’s worth stressing: Keep your message positive in recognition letters.
 Focus on what your employee is doing right, and save any negative feedback for a one-on-one.
-You should also focus on using genuine language and avoid cliches and canned phrases that can take away the value of the letter.
+Focus on using genuine language and avoid cliches and canned phrases that can take away the value of the letter.

 Be sure to highlight specific contributions and the impact that the employee’s actions have had on your company’s success.
-If you can, you may want to reference specific metrics to back it up and show the true impact of the employee’s hard work.
+If you can, reference specific metrics to show the true impact of the employee’s hard work.

 Recognition letters are a great way to show that your company truly commits to its company values.
-If your company focuses on innovation, you can mention that they embody this value with their creativity on a new project.
-This can also help connect their achievements with the company’s broader mission.
+For example, if your company focuses on innovation, you could mention that the employee embodies this company value with their creativity on a new project.
+This helps connect employee achievements to the company’s broader mission.

 In addition to standard personalization – like adding in an employee’s name, position and specific efforts – you may also add some more personal touches.
 If you know the employee has a specific hobby or interest, you can try to work that into your letter.